 At Mylor Bridge School, we study French as our foreign language.
-This is taught in lessons by class teachers and other members of staff who are fluent French speakers.
+This is taught in lessons by class teachers.
 The children are encouraged to speak, listen, write and appreciate the language, as seen in the National Curriculum aims below:

 French at Mylor Bridge School

 The teaching of languages offers children the opportunity to consider and learn about different cultures.
 At Mylor Bridge School, we teach French to our children to ensure they make progress in one language and to maximise their outcomes.
 Our lessons aim to allow the children to read, speak, listen and write in French, as well as providing them opportunities to communicate with one another.